 - 4. French Drains – French drainage systems are for residential projects to redirect water away from landscaping and homes.
 These systems use a series of pipes to move water runoff away from the property and towards the sewage, swale, or cistern.

-- 5. Swale Drainage System – Swale drainages systems are nothing more than a shallow ditch lined with grass (or other vegetation) to prevent puddling and flooding.
+- 5. Swale Drainage System – Swale drainage systems are nothing more than a shallow ditch lined with grass (or other vegetation) to prevent puddling and flooding.
 Swale systems are used more for landscaping than for construction, but they're worth mentioning.

 There are even more specific drainage system types within each of these primary drainage types.
 Ultimately, the right drainage system for your project depends on the project at large.